-66 Man for man, the kaffir la white term for black Africans] is a better farmer than the European; more careful of their animals, cultivating a larger area of land, working themselves more industriously: 27
+66 Man for man, the kaffir la white term for black Africans] is a better farmer than the European; more careful of their animals, cultivating a larger area of land, working themselves more industriously.
+32

-SOURCE 4 An old Sotho woman, Nakono Mma-Pooe, was recorded in Nakono Mma-Pooe, was recorded in Here, she describes her husband, Naphthali, a share-cropper
+SOURCE 4 An old Sotho woman, Nkono Mma-Pooe, was recorded in 18 talking about her early life.
+Here, she describes her husband, Naphthali, a share-cropper

 66 Naphthali was a hard worker.
 Indeed he worked very hard in his fields.
 He produced a lot from the soil.
 Hundreds of bags [of produce], half of which he gave to Theuns [the farmer] who in turn sold them and got a lot of money from the labour to which he had contributed nothing.
-39
+29